Last Updated on

 Christmas decor covers the Customs House in Colmar.

 From Black Friday until the day before New Years’ Eve, L’Alsaciette runs the Magic of Christmas Markets tour.
 This year, 2017, it is November 24th through December 30th.
 How fortunate am I that I participated in the first tour of the year!
+This is really the best time to visit Alsace.
 It is a half day tour that packs quite a punch.
 In six hours, we visited four villages, three Christmas markets, two wineries and one vineyard.
 I saw more in a half day with L’Alsaciette than I did any of the other days I was in the region.

 Here, Arnaud poses in front of one of the L’Alsaciette vans.
 With comfortable seating for nine people, air conditioning, and umbrellas in the event of rain, a day with L’Alsaciette is a pleasant ride.